 One day I realized a solution I’d been working on for a customer didn’t really work as I thought it would.
 I spent the whole day without a break trying to fix the numerous issues.
 I didn’t know anyone else to ask for advice.
-After 5 pm, mostly everyone left the office and I was sitting alone in my cubicle trying to crack the problem.
-I made steady progress but I also felt very, very lonely and quite scared.
-I needed to get this thing working before 10 am next day when there was supposed to be this grandiose demo and I didn’t want to let everyone else down.
+After 5 pm, most everyone left the office and I was sitting alone in my cubicle trying to crack the problem.
+I made steady progress but I also felt very, very lonely, and quite scared.
+I needed to get this thing working before 10 am the next day when there was supposed to be this grandiose demo and I didn’t want to let everyone else down.

 Someone peeked through the entrance and asked what I was still doing at the office at 8 pm.
 I told the person I had this problem that I needed to fix and that if there were any great ideas to pass around I’d be open for any.
 I vividly remember that person telling me it wasn’t really their problem and they were already off from work – but “good luck!”

 It was a make it or break it moment for me.
 Right there and then I gathered all my remaining willpower and mentally told myself something along the lines of “I’ve been in tough situations.
 This might be one of the tougher ones.
 And I will beat this, and there will be more challenging situations in the future.
 And I will beat those.
 You will do this.“